-Welcome back to A Beginner’s Field Guide to Gargoyles, your prime source for essential gargoyle information.
+Welcome back to the Field Guide to Gargoyles, your prime source for essential gargoyle information.
 In case you missed them, check out parts one and two.
 Now that we know what gargoyles are and where they came from, let’s go gargoyle hunting!

 Where Can You Find Gargoyles?